Eines-Informatiques-Avancades/Project-II/README.md

 The different modules that can be found in this Repo are:

-* Initialization: Method that will set all the initial particles within a periodical box and assign their initial state.
+* **Initialization:** Method that will set all the initial particles within a periodical box and assign their initial positions and velocities.
-* Boundary conditions: Method to assign particle coordinates within periodical box.
+* **Boundary conditions:** Method to assign particle coordinates within periodical box.
-* Forces: Method that calculates the van der Waals forces at each particle.
+* **Forces:** Method that calculates the van der Waals forces at each particle.
-* Integrators: Method to integrate Newton’s equations.
+* **Integrators:** Method to integrate Newton’s equations.
-* Statistics: Method to determine all averaged values of selected variables during simulation trajectory and showing its final values at the end of the trajectory.
+* **Statistics:** Method to determine all averaged values of selected variables during simulation trajectory and showing its final values at the end of the trajectory.
-* Visualization of results: post-processing method that will deal with obtained data from a given trajectory and will allow to show evolution of the different variables involved in the molecular dynamics and other statistics at the highest level.
+* **Visualization of results:** post-processing method that will deal with obtained data from a given trajectory and will allow to show evolution of the energy, temperature and pressure of the system.

 ## Getting Started